Battle of Mogadishu (1993): Military fallout

 On 4 February 1994, the U.N.
 Security Council passed Resolution 897, which set a process for completing the UNOSOM II mission by March 1995, with the withdrawal of U.N. troops from Somalia at that time.
 In August 1994, the U.N. requested that the U.S. lead a coalition to aid in the final withdrawal of the UNOSOM II forces from Somalia.
 On 16 December 1994, Operation United Shield was approved by President Clinton and launched on 14 January 1995.
 On 7 February 1995, the Operation United Shield multi-national fleet arrived and began the withdrawal of UNOSOM II's forces.
 On 6 March 1995, all of the remaining U.N. troops were withdrawn, ending UNOSOM II.

+UNOSOM II’s complete departure in early 1995 did not result in the eruption of violence that was widely predicted, though the civil war continued to simmer with occasional clashes between factions.
+The withdrawal led to the formation of local administrations gaining momentum throughout Somalia, such as localized Islamic Courts and regional administrations like Puntland, resulting in period of relative stability and economic growth until the early 2000's.
+Somali political science professor Hussein Adam notes, "With the collapse of UNOSOM-sponsored institutions, more authentic entities, including authoritative local leaders, have emerged.
+With the distorting effect of UNOSOM no longer present, the process of both political and economic transformation has been facilitated.
+In certain places, including northern Mogadishu, alternative institutions have emerged without any external support."
+Fears of committing large numbers of US troops to Somalia in the years following the battle in part led to the CIA using Somali warlords as proxies against the Islamic Courts Union in the 2000's, and backing the Ethiopian military during the invasion of Somalia that followed.
+As of 2025, the decades-long civil war continues in Somalia, marking at least 1,000,000 deaths, with the nation entrenched at the bottom of the least developed countries in the world, as shown by its last place ranking on the Human Development Index.